open-amt-cloud-toolkit/docs/docs/Deployment/upgradeVersion.md

         openamtstack-vault-agent-injector-6d6c75f7d5-sh5nm   1/1     Running   0          27d
         rps-597d7894b5-mbdz5                                 1/1     Running   0          2m47s
         webui-6d9b96c989-29r9z                               1/1     Running   0          2m47s
         ```

+## Rollback a Version

+Is the functionality not working as expected?
+Rollback to the previous deployment using Helm.

+1. Use the Helm rollback command with the Revision you want to rollback to.
+In this example deployment, we would rollback to the original deployment revision which would be 1.

+    ```
+    helm rollback openamtstack [Revision-Number]
+    ```

+    !!! success - "Successful Rollback"
+        ```
+        Rollback was a success!
+Happy Helming!
+        ```

 <!-- ## Upgrade LTS or Major Versions (i.e. 2.X to 3.Y) -->